-As a landlord living anywhere in Australia, it can be difficult to manage all the different aspects of renting an apartment or a house in any of the cities like Perth, Canberra, Newcastle, etc. Here are the top ten things you can do to ensure your relationships with tenants remain on good terms.
+As a landlord living anywhere in Australia, it can be difficult to manage all the different aspects of renting an apartment or a house in any of the cities like Perth, Canberra, Newcastle, etc. Here are the top ten things you can do to ensure when renting property and to maintain your relationships with tenants remain on good terms.

-Do not rent your property in Australia to anyone before checking credit history, references and background.
+Renting your property in Australia to anyone before checking credit history, references and background is not advisable.
 Haphazard screening and tenant selection too often result in problems, such as a tenant who pays the rent late or not at all, trashes your place, or lets undesirable friends move in.
 Use a written Rental application to properly screen your tenants.

 Get it in writing